Skip to main content

-to include associated models in serialized output.
+Use .rendersOne() to include a single associated model in your serialized output:

 export const PlaceForGuestsSerializer = (place: Place) =>